Can I bring my helmet? What Visa do I need? Am I fit enough?

 7. What facilities will be available on the tour?

-On the Rajasthan tours, facilities such as internet and laundry are available at all hotels we stay.
-However, on the Himalayan Tours, on some days where we stay in camps, even basic electricity is not available or is very unreliable.
+On the Rajasthan & Kerala tours, facilities such as wi-fi/ internet and laundry are available at all hotels we stay.
+However, on the Himalayan Tours, on 2-3 days when we stay at high altitude camps, even basic electricity is not available or is very unreliable.
 If it is vital that you need electrical power every night, please speak to us before booking.

 8. How much spending money will I need?